MaterializeInc/materialize/doc/user/content/_index.md

 # Materialize documentation

-Materialize is the Operational Data Warehouse that delivers the speed of streaming with the ease of a data warehouse.
+Materialize is the Cloud Operational Data Store that lets you use SQL to transform, deliver, and act on fast-changing data.

-Using SQL and common tools in the wider data ecosystem, Materialize allows you to build real-time automation, engaging customer experiences, and interactive data products that drive value for your business while **reducing the cost of data freshness**.

 {{< callout primary_url="https://materialize.com/register/?utm_campaign=General&utm_source=documentation" primary_text="Get Started">}}